 Students with citizenship in a country NOT a member of the European Union (EU) or European Economic Area (EEA) require a residence permit in order to study in Sweden for longer than 3 months.

-The easiest and fastest way to apply for a residence permit is using the online application at the Swedish Migration Board's website.
+The easiest and fastest way to apply for a residence permit is using the online application at the Swedish Migration Agency's website.
 After completing the application, students are called for an interview at the Swedish embassy or consulate in their native country or other country where they live permanently.
 Students who are unable to apply online can apply at their nearest Swedish embassy or consulate.
-More information can be found at The Swedish Migration Board's website.
+More information can be found at The Swedish Migration Agency's website.

 There are certain criteria students must meet in order to receive a resident permit for studies.
 One criterion directly related to studies is that a student must be admitted to a course or a programme at a Swedish university.
 If you are preliminarily offered a place, but have not finalized your place by paying the first tuition fee instalment, you are not considered admitted and cannot be granted a residence permit.

 The place or places you have been offered on your Notification of Selection Results are considered preliminary until you have paid the first instalment of the tuition fee.
 Paying the first instalment will finalize the offer.
 Therefore, it is important that you pay the first instalment of your tuition fee as soon as possible.
-Your university will notify the Swedish Migration Board when your offer of admission is finalized.
+Your university will notify the Swedish Migration Agency when your offer of admission is finalized.